-To be eligible for Prior Learning Assessment (PLA), a student must have earned at least twelve credit hours at Donnelly College.
-Credit through PLA may be awarded in one of four ways:

-College Level Examination Program (CLEP)

-Credit by Course Exam

-Dante Subject Standardized Test
+To be eligible for Prior Learning Assessment (PLA), a student must have earned at least twelve (12) credit hours at Donnelly College.
+Credit through PLA may be awarded in one of four ways: College Level Examination Program (CLEP) Credit by Course Exam Dante Subject Standardized Test Portfolio Assessment

-Portfolio Assessment

 Donnelly College accepts only subject area CLEP tests and requires a 50 percentile score for awarding credit.
-The area CLEP testing site is the University of Missouri-Kansas City.
+There are several area CLEP testing sites.
 Students interested in times and charges for taking a CLEP test should contact the University of Missouri - Kansas City testing center.

 The Donnelly College Library administers DANTES Subject Standardized Tests.
 A \$40 money order made out to "DSST Program" is due before taking the test.
 A check or \$12 cash is due for the Donnelly College Library's administration of the test.
 A transcription fee of \$15.00 per credit hour is due at the time credit is awarded.
-Applications for PLA through Course Exam or Portfolio begin with an interview with the Academic Dean during the first two weeks of the semester in which the credit is to be awarded.
+Applications for PLA through Course Exam or Portfolio begin with an interview with the Dean of Instruction during the first two weeks of the semester in which the credit is to be awarded.
 A fee of \$30.00 per credit hour is charged at the time of application and a transcription fee of \$15.00 per credit hour is charged at the time credit is awarded.

-A maximum of 20 credit hours through PLA may be applied to an Associate's degree.
+A maximum of 20 credit hours through PLA may be applied to an associate degree.
 Federal funds are not applicable for PLA.